-Earning a place on the World Heritage List for its incredible biodiversity and environments, Kakadu is truly an animal lovers paradise.
+Earning a place on the World Heritage List for its incredible biodiversity and environment, Kakadu is truly an animal lovers’ paradise.
 With borders that stretch from the arid interior to the coast taking in numerous environments that change dramatically from season to season, Kakadu is home to a remarkable variety of species.
 From bird watching in the wetlands to finding giant saltwater crocodiles in the billabongs, Kakadu takes out the round as the Top End’s best national park for wildlife!

 Litchfield vs Kakadu Round 5: Camping

-+ There plenty of fantastic campsites throughout the park offering different levels of facilities, access to different attractions, and different environments to choose from.
++ There are plenty of fantastic campsites throughout the park offering different levels of facilities, access to different attractions, and different environments to choose from.